One of the Funnest Places on Earth

 The city of Winter Park rings in the holiday season with Christmas in the Park , which combines a concert by the Bach Festival Choir and stunning outdoor displays of lighted Tiffany windows on loan from The Charles Hosmer Morse Museum of American Art.

 See all the AAA recommended events for this destination.

 Where is Disney World?People usually associate the attractions with Orlando, but—surprise!—some theme parks aren't within the city limits.
-Walt Disney World Resort® , which includes Disney's Animal Kingdom® Theme Park , Disney's Blizzard Beach Water Park , Disney's Hollywood Studios® , Disney's Typhoon Lagoon Water Park , Disney Springs™ , Epcot® , ESPN Wide World of Sports Complex and Magic Kingdom® Park , is only about 15 miles south of downtown Orlando in the city of Lake Buena Vista .
+Walt Disney World Resort® , which includes Disney's Animal Kingdom® Theme Park , Disney's Blizzard Beach Water Park , Disney's Hollywood Studios® , Disney's Typhoon Lagoon Water Park , Disney Springs® , Epcot® , ESPN Wide World of Sports Complex and Magic Kingdom® Park , is only about 15 miles south of downtown Orlando in the city of Lake Buena Vista .
 You don’t have to drive far to find a practically endless variety of fun things to do.

 Summer months tend to be hot and muggy, with temperatures routinely in the 90s.
 For this reason, water-themed travel sites and beaches are especially popular during the summer.
 The intense humidity is alleviated many afternoons by brief thunderstorms.
 These sudden storms are the worst facet of Orlando's weather.
 (Note: Seek shelter indoors to wait out storms, as lightning strikes and pounding rain pose serious hazards, especially to the uninitiated driver.
 If you can't pull over safely, turn on your headlights and proceed with extreme caution.)

 Places in Vicinity